-1. There is no specific device VDD supply voltage requirement for SSTL_18 compliance.
-However under all conditions VDDQ must than or equal to VDD.
+- There is no specific device VDD supply voltage requirement for SSTL_18 compliance.
+However under all conditions VDDQ must than or equal to VDD. - 2.
 The value of VREF may be selected by the user to provide optimum noise margin in the system.
-Typically the value of VREF is expected to be about 0.5 x VDDQ of the transmitting device and VREF is expected to track variations in VDDQ.

-3. Peak to peak AC noise on VREF may not exceed ± 2 % VREF(dc).

-4. VTT of transmitting device must track VREF of receiving device.

-5. VDDQ tracks with VDD, VDDL tracks with VDD.
+Typically the value of VREF is expected to be about 0.5 x VDDQ of the transmitting device and VREF is expected to track variations in VDDQ. - 3.
+Peak to peak AC noise on VREF may not exceed \pm 2 % VREF(dc). - 4.
+VTT is not applied directly to the device.
+VTT is a system supply for signal termination resistors, is expected to be set equal to VREF, and device must track VREF of receiving device. - 5.
+VDDQ tracks with VDD, VDDL tracks with VDD.
 AC parameters are measured with VDD, VDDQ and VDDDL tied together.